queengooborg/OpenTag3D/README.md

 - Backwards Compatible: The RFID hardware used for reading MF1K tags typically supports NTAG216 tags as well
 - Non-Encrypted: MF1K uses 25% of its memory to encrypt the data, which is unsuitable for an open source standard

+If a filament manufacturer wishes to only implement the core data for their spools, then the NTAG213 (144-byte) tags are a valid alternative.
+In the current version of the specification, NTAG215 (540-byte) tags are also compatible.

 ## Mechanical Standard

 - Tag placement: The center should be 56.0mm away from the center of the spool (see pic)